 As the aggregator, MMWEC registers PV systems in Member territories into the state’s production tracking system, ensuring that meters are properly calculating production and that solar PV project owners receive proper payment.

-Today, solar projects with a capacity of more than 25 megawatts are located in the 20 MMWEC Member service territories, with another 20 megawatts under development in those communities.
+MMWEC and its Members are leaders in solar technology.
+In total, they have solar projects with a capacity of more than 54 megawatts.
 MMWEC can assist its members in dealing with development of larger projects, identifying power purchase contract, power portfolio and implications of such projects.